hyzor/EpochFight/README.md

 ### Unit logic
 1. Worker: Collects resources and defends when attacked.
 2. Enemy: Defends when attacked.
+Attacks enemy units or base when within a certain radius.
+Roams around randomly.

-TODO: Implement simple enemy AI that roams around and attacks when an enemy of the enemy is found.
+TODO: Implement waypoints for the enemy AI.

 ##### NavMesh navigation
 All units use a NavMeshController and scenes are pre-baked into NavMeshes.